Concentration of discrepancy-based approximate Bayesian computation via Rademacher complexity: Asymptotic properties of discrepancy-based abc posterior distributions

-The above connection clarifies that Assumptions (\ref{C3}) and (\ref{C4}) are arguably at the core of the uniform convergence and concentration properties of discrepancy--based \textsc{abc} posteriors.
-Moreover, although \eqref{GCC} is inherently related to (\ref{C3}) and (\ref{C4}), such a uniform Glivenko--Cantelli property only states a convergence in probability result which can be crucially refined through the notion of Rademacher complexity under the more precise concentration inequalities in Lemma~\ref{lemma_rademacher}.
-Recalling the theoretical results in Sections~\ref{sec_abc_lim}--\ref{sec_abc_con}, this allows not only to state convergence and concentration of specific \textsc{abc} posteriors, but also to clarify the factors governing these limiting properties and possibly derive the associated rates.
+The above connection clarifies that Assumptions (\ref{C3})--(\ref{C4}) are arguably at the core of the uniform convergence and concentration properties of discrepancy-based \textsc{abc} posteriors.
+Moreover, although \eqref{GCC} is inherently related to (\ref{C3})--(\ref{C4}), such a uniform Glivenko--Cantelli property only states a convergence in probability result which can be crucially refined through the notion of Rademacher complexity under the more precise concentration inequalities in Lemma~\ref{lemma_rademacher}.
+Recalling the theoretical results in Sections~\ref{sec_abc_lim} and \ref{sec_abc_con}, this allows not only to state convergence and concentration of specific \textsc{abc} posteriors, but also to clarify the factors governing these limiting properties and possibly derive the associated rates.

-As clarified in Examples \ref{exm_wass1}--\ref{exm_sum1}, Assumptions (\ref{C3})--(\ref{C4}) can~be generally verified for the key \textsc{ips} discrepancies presented in Examples~\ref{exm_wass}--\ref{exm_sum} leveraging known upper bounds on the Rademacher complexity, along with connections between such a measure and other well--studied quantities in statistical learning theory; see, in particular, Chapter 4.3 of~\citet{wainwright2019high} for an overview of several useful techniques for upper--bounding the Rademacher complexity via, e.g., the notion of polynomial discrimination and the \textsc{vc} dimension.
-The validity of (\ref{C3})--(\ref{C4}) for other instances of \textsc{ips} (i.e., total variation distance and Kolmogorov--Smirnov distance) is discussed in Examples~\ref{exm_tot1}--\ref{exm_kol1} within the Supplementary Materials.
-Notice that, albeit interesting, these two discrepancies are less common in \textsc{abc} implementations relative to Wasserstein distance, \textsc{mmd} and summary--based distances.
+As clarified in Examples \ref{exm_wass1}--\ref{exm_sum1}, Assumptions (\ref{C3})--(\ref{C4}) can be generally verified for the key \textsc{ips} discrepancies presented in Examples~\ref{exm_wass}--\ref{exm_sum} leveraging known upper bounds on the Rademacher complexity, along with connections between this measure and other well-studied quantities in statistical learning theory.
+See, in particular, Chapter 4.3 of \citet{wainwright2019high} for an overview of several useful techniques for upper-bounding the Rademacher complexity via, e.g., the notion of polynomial discrimination and \textsc{vc} dimension.
+The validity of (\ref{C3})--(\ref{C4}) for two other instances of the \textsc{ips} class (i.e., the total variation distance and the Kolmogorov--Smirnov distance) is discussed in Appendix A within the Supplementary Material.
+Notice that, albeit interesting, these two discrepancies are less common in \textsc{abc} implementations relative to Wasserstein distance, \textsc{mmd} and summary-based distances.